 The St. Michael Catholic School dress code provides a standard for our students that fosters an environment of learning, promotes tradition, alleviates peer pressure, and encourages respectful behavior.
 Students reflect pride in themselves and their school by the way they dress and act.

-The St. Michael Parent Group holds an annual Used Uniform Sale at the end of the school year where gently used uniforms and school clothes may be purchased and sold.
+The St. Michael Parent Group holds an annual Used Uniform Sale throughout the school year where gently used uniforms and school clothes may be purchased and sold.

 St. Michael Catholic School has special school dress days designated to celebrate different occasions or events.

-- Add to Uniform - Clothes and/or accessories in a specified color are added to the uniform for holidays, e.g., red for Christmas, orange for Halloween.
+- Add to Uniform - Clothes and/or accessories in a specified color are added to the uniform for holidays, e.g., red for Christmas and orange for Halloween.

-- Spirit Days - Spirit Days are designated approximately once a month and for Pep rallies.
-Spirit Days are a Dress Down Day with Spirit Wear or blue and gold clothes.
+- Spirit Days - Spirit Days are designated approximately every Friday and for Pep rallies.
+Spirit Days are Add to Uniform Day with Spirit Wear tops.